 False.
 Beer, wine and spirits all contain the same type of alcohol, ethanol, which has the same effect on your body regardless of what you’re drinking.
 The important thing is how much ethanol you’re drinking and how quickly.
 The higher alcohol by volume the drink contains, the smaller the serving (think of spirits compared to beer).
 However, it’s important to remember that this doesn’t always translate into how drinks are actually served – for example, if you’re drinking at home in glasses that aren’t the standard size.

-Units can help you make sure that your drinking stays within recommended guidelines and doesn’t harm you.
+Standard drinks can help you make sure that your drinking stays within recommended guidelines and doesn’t harm you.